Pine Script v6 Cheat Sheet: Operators, Functions, and Data Types

 catch, class, do, ellipse, in, is, polygon, range, return, struct, text, throw, try

-Just avoid using these as names for your variables and you'll be fine.
+Just don't name your variables after any of them and you'll be fine.

 How to Store Your Data

-Think of these like different types of containers:
+Think of these as different types of containers:

 | Container Type | What It's Like |